monash-human-power/data-acquisition-system/DAS/README.md

 4. Run any DAS command, _e.g._ `python -m das.mqtt_recorder`

 ## Run Tests
-These steps assume that you have done the basic setup
+These steps assume that you have done the basic setup.
 1. `pytest`

 <br/>